 Might Explain Why It Misses Implications of Husband and Wife as One

-And it might explain why the book does not engage the view that Paul, in Ephesians, first establishes:
+And failing to consider the full context might explain why the book does not engage the view that Paul, in Ephesians, first establishes:

 Authority is not in view in Ephesians 5.
-To the contrary, love, service, and sacrifice are emphasized.
+To the contrary, love, service, reverence, care, and sacrifice are emphasized.

-And too often people read Ephesians 5 by itself, rather than recognizing Ephesians is a letter, to be read from start to finish to understand it, and missing that Paul has already emphasized Jesus as the source and origin of the church.
+And too often people read Ephesians 5:22-33 by itself, rather than reading it with 5:21 and rather than recognizing Ephesians is a letter, to be read from start to finish to understand it.

 Same Source and Origin, One Flesh, Not Authority

-That is, by not engaging context, the book misses the view that Ephesians 5 does not encourage submission, sacrifice, and love due to authority over and of bodies, but instead due to the source and origin of bodies under consideration—of the bodies of the church, husbands, wives.
+That is, by not engaging context, the ICOC Teacher Service Team’s book misses the view that Ephesians 5 and 1 Cor 11 do not encourage submission, sacrifice, and love due to authority over and of bodies, but instead due to the source and origin of bodies under consideration—of the bodies of the church, husbands, wives.

 Husbands and wives are encouraged to submit to and love one another not because the husband has authority over the wife but because they are the source and origin of one another, they are one flesh, one body—the husband and wife’s source and origin is their oneness, their same body.